Heading Capitalization Rules for H1, H2, and H3

 In sentence case, proper nouns (names of people, places, products, organizations) are always capitalized: "how to use Google Analytics for beginners" — "Google Analytics" stays capitalized.

-- Structure H2/H3/H4 in logical hierarchy (don't skip levels)
+- Structure H2, H3, and H4 headings in a logical hierarchy

 - Keep headings descriptive and specific — avoid vague headings like "Introduction"